wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 ## Execution of the conditional translation phase

-The conditional translation phase must be the first phase to run in the full WESL-to-WGSL translation pipeline.

-> [!NOTE]
-> In case some features can only be resolved at runtime, a *WESL translator* implementation can support feature specialization in two phases:
-> A first pass is invoked with features determined at compile-time and returns a partially translated WESL source, replacing some of the *translate-time features* with `true` or `false`.
-> A second pass is invoked with features determined at run-runtime and returns a fully translated WGSL source.

 1. The *WESL translator* is invoked with the list of features to *enable* or *disable*.

 2. The source file is parsed.